alex-hhh/ActivityLog2/README.md

 # This is ActivityLog2, a fitness activity tracker.

-The application can read sport activities from .FIT files, as produced by Garmin devices and some other ones, and display various plots and reports.
+The application can import data from activities such as swim, bike and run, and display various plots and reports on them.
+Data is imported from .FIT files, which is a popular data format used by many fitness devices.

-Data from the application can be exported as CSV, to be further analyzed by other tools, or, if you know Racket, you can easily use various data manipulations from Racket REPL itself (you don't need to know Racket to be able to use it though).
+Data from the application can be exported as CSV, to be further analyzed by other tools, or, if you know Racket, you can easily use various data manipulations from Racket REPL itself.
+You don't need to know Racket to be able to use the application and view the built-in plots.

 For more details, see http://alex-hhh.github.io/ActivityLog2/